Find out the best time of year to get everyone's favorite noodle replacement - the Spaghetti Squash.

 If there is any squash that has exploded in popularity over the last decade, it's the spaghetti squash.

-This is done either to try to get more veggies or because one is practicing a gluten free diet.
+This is done either to try to get more veggies in one's diet or because one is practicing a gluten free diet.

 The spaghetti squash is the classic noodle replacement.
 It's the one that takes no special equipment to make.